PierreEVEN/SuperPacker/README.md

 - Support png-jpg-tga-bmp
 - Drag&drop image on executable to load it for every channels

-> Note : This is a basic tool i made in a few hours.
-I'll improve it maybe later if i have time.

 [Download link](https://github.com/PierreEVEN/SuperPacker/releases)

 credits : Icon by Tonkh